Natsulus/Local-Music-Bot/docs/config.rst

 password
     Your bot's password.
 Optional if token provided. allowedChannels
-    Array of channel IDs which the bot will listen to.
+    Array of **text** channel IDs which the bot will listen to.
 Used to avoid clogging up channel logs.

 Example
 -------